Lake is a village and civil parish located on Sandown Bay, on the Isle of Wight, England.

 There is a Primary School at Blackpan and a Comprehensive (Sandown Academy) and Broadlea School.
-There is a pub; The Stag Inn and a Townswomens’ Guild.
+There are two pubs; The Stag Inn and Merrie Garden (Marston’s).
+Lake morning Townswomens’ Guild meets monthly at the Lions’ Community Centre in the Car Park first hour free of charge).
+Brownie and Guide Units meet weekly.
 The Lions have a centre in the car park (first hour free), behind the shops in the high Street.

 There is a Methodist Chapel, a Kingdom Hall of Jehovah’s Witnesses and the Anglican Church of the Good Shepherd.
 Sandown Rotary have a popular shop in Sandown Rd.
-Local businesses include Downer & White undertakers, Swinton Insurance, Allegri accountants, Knit Knacks wool shop, and Karen Denley Chiropodist. and a Tesco express.
-The village also features an Indian and two Chinese takeaways, a kebab shop, Lake Fish Bar and a doctor’s surgery.
+Local businesses include Downer & White Funeral Directors, Allegri accountants, Knit Knacks wool shop, Karen Denley Chiropodist. and a Tesco express.
+The village also features an Indian and two Chinese takeaways, a kebab shop, Lake Fish Bar .
 There is a public phone box by the public toilets in Lee Road.

-Lake or Welcome Beach is reached by a steep path down the sandstone cliffs to the Revetment, which contains two cafes (Hinks and Strollers), beach huts, a Sea Scout hut and inshore lifeboat.
+Lake or Welcome Beach is reached by a steep path down the sandstone cliffs to the Revetment, which contains two cafes (Hinks and Strollers), beach huts and inshore lifeboat.

-The village war memorial has been relocated behind the Fairway Bus Shelter due to having been run down twice by carelessly driven lorries.
-There is a large public park called Fairway Park which has been leased to Lake and Sandown youth football club.
+The village war memorial was relocated behind the Fairway Bus Shelter due to having been run down twice by carelessly driven lorries.
+There is a large public park called Fairway Park which has been leased to Sandown and Lake Youth Football Club.